 - Help evaluate and monitor a variety of chronic or acute illnesses involving the brain, lungs, liver, heart, kidney, thyroid, or adrenal glands

-As the meals we eat on a given day affect our sodium levels, a 24-hour urine sodium tests can be helpful to your health practitioner to reduce the impact of a single meal on the urine sodium result.
+As the meals we eat on a given day affect our sodium levels, a 24-hour urine sodium test can be helpful to your health practitioner to reduce the impact of a single meal on the urine sodium result.

-A blood sodium test may be ordered when have signs and symptoms of low sodium, such as:
+A blood sodium test may be ordered when we have signs and symptoms of low sodium, such as:

 - Weakness, fatigue